ArunVG1963/django-vlog/README.md

 WARNING - This project is a WORK IN PROGRESS AS MUCH OF THE FUNCTIONALITY HAS NOT WORKED DUE TO TIME CONSTRAINTS THE CRUD is in development

+Please Note that the Camera App is used to record your personal video file which is intended to be downloaded and saved to a cloudinary database.
+Due to time constraints this is pending development.

 ### Purpose
 This project is to provide users with an html and css website that provides information and content to support persons with resources and support for their mental health.